-When measuring, make sure all the coils are compressed.
-If there are gaps between the coils, you will measure incorrectly and order the wrong spring.
-We measure 20 coils because it is more accurate, and to eliminate errors from counting coils.
-Record the 20-coil measurement.
+Measure 20 coils because it is more accurate, record the 20-coil measurement.
 If you have one spring that is broken and one that is still wound, you will need to measure 20 coils on the wound spring as well.
 The spring wire remains the same size after it is wound, so the measurements will not be affected.
-We measure both springs because about a third of the garage doors installed have unmatched springs on them.
+We measure both springs because some of the garage doors installed have unmatched springs on them.